JosephTH/GA_Jupyter/README.md

 # GA_Jupyter
-This is for automating to get a data from GA to local.
+This is designed to automate getting a custom funnel data from GA to local.